 We love hearing from you

-The Kansas City Chapter of the HLAA welcomes comments, questions and feedback.
-You can email us here: hlaakc@gmail.com, or contact any of the individuals listed below.
+The Kansas City Chapter of the HLAA welcomes comments, questions, and feedback.
+You can email us at hlaakc@gmail.com.

 Steering Committee